(119070) 2001 KP77

-' (provisional designation ') is a resonant trans-Neptunian object in the Kuiper belt, a circumstellar disc located in the outermost region of the Solar System.
+' is a resonant trans-Neptunian object in the Kuiper belt, a circumstellar disc located in the outermost region of the Solar System.
 It was discovered on 23 May 2001, by American astronomer Marc Buie at the Cerro Tololo Observatory in Chile.

 The object is locked in a 4:7 orbital resonance with Neptune.
 It has a red surface color and measures approximately 176 km in diameter.